-Our Board of Directors will establish a compensation committee, which will be composed of our three independent directors.
-Mr. Dobbs will chair the committee, whose principal functions are to:
+Our Board of Directors has established a compensation committee, which is composed of our three independent directors.
+Mr. Dobbs chairs the committee, whose principal functions are to:

-- evaluate the performance of and compensation paid by us, if any, to our chief executive officer; - evaluate the performance of our Manager; - review the compensation and fees payable to our Manager under our management agreement; - administer our incentive plans; and - produce a report on executive compensation required to be included in our proxy statement for our annual meetings.
+- evaluate the performance of and compensation paid by us, if any, to our chief executive officer; - evaluate the performance of our Manager; - · review the compensation and fees payable to our Manager under our management agreement; - · administer our equity incentive plan; and - produce a report on executive compensation required to be included in our proxy statement for our annual meetings.